2021 Investment Climate Statements: Saint Kitts and Nevis

 At least 10 percent but less than 25 percent

-Companies that qualify for tax holidays are allowed to import duty-free all equipment, machinery, spare parts, and raw materials used in production.
+Companies that qualify for tax holidays may import duty-free all equipment, machinery, spare parts, and raw materials used in production.

 The Hotels Aid Act provides relief from customs duties on items brought into the country for use in the construction, extension, and equipping of a hotel of not less than ten bedrooms.
 In addition, the Income Tax Act provides special tax relief benefits for hotels of more than 30 bedrooms.
 These hotels are exempt from income tax for ten years.
 If the hotel contains fewer than 30 bedrooms, gains or profits are exempt from income tax for five years.

 Value Added Tax is levied on the total accommodation charges of a hotel or guest house and on the cost of food and beverages sold by a restaurant.
 This total tax rate is ten percent.

 Investors in St. Kitts and Nevis do not pay a capital gains tax.
 Qualified companies enjoy full exemption from taxes on corporate profits for a period not exceeding 15 years.
 Corporate tax does not apply to exempt companies or to enterprises that were granted tax concessions.
 There is no personal income tax.
 Additional tax concessions are available at the end of the tax holiday period.

 Normally, individuals and ordinary companies remitting payments to parties outside St. Kitts and Nevis must deduct ten percent withholding tax from profits, administration, management or head office expenses, technical services fees, accounting and audit expenses, royalties, non-life insurance premiums, and rent.
 However, this tax does not apply to profits of an approved enterprise such as exempt trusts, limited partnerships, companies, or foundations.